LarsRoman/pseudo-kms/Readme.md

     {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "msg": "MESSAGE AS HEX"}

+### /remove/key

+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE DELETED", "keyversion": keyversion to be deleted (in case to delete all version, use -1)}

+### /remove/user

+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "deleteusername": "USER TO BE REMOVED"}

 ## Implementation

 |                  | RSA | ECC |